Big Time Wrestling Star Wars (1981): Wrestling Star Wars (June)

 Due to sparse records from 1981 the full show has not been found documented, only three matches on the show have been verified.
-Kerry Von Erich defeated Ernie Ladd to win the NWA American Heavyweight Championship on the show.
+Kerry Von Erich defeated Ernie Ladd to win the NWA American Heavyweight Championship on the show, Bruiser Brody defeated The Great Kabuki in a Texas Death Steel Cage match and, as a result of the latter, Fritz Von Erich was able to face The Great Kabuki's manager, Gary Hart, for five minutes in the cage in an impromptu match.
 As of May 2019, all known matches are available as Hidden Gems on the WWE Network.

 Results

 Wrestling Star Wars (October)

 Wrestling Star Wars (October 1981) was a professional wrestling supercard show that was held on October 25, 1981.
 The show was produced and scripted by the Dallas, Texas based Big Time Wrestling (BTW) professional wrestling promotion and held in their home area, the Dallas, Texas.
 Several matches from the show were taped for BTW's television shows and broadcast in the weeks following the show.
 Records are not clear on if this show was the second or third overall show in the "Wrestling Star Wars" event chronology.
 The show was held at the Reunion Arena.

 Big Time Wrestling promoter Fritz Von Erich's son Kevin Von Erich was supposed to team up with Kerry Von Erich on the show, but had to be replaced at the last moment by Terry Orndorff.
 Kerry Von Erich and Orndorff would go on to defeat the team of the Great Kabuki and Chan Chung to win the NWA American Tag Team Championship.